sjwild/sjwild.github.io/_posts/2021-08-07-state-space-vote-intention.markdown

 ```

 Now, we define our model.
 [Peter Ellis](http://freerangestats.info/blog/2017/06/24/oz-polls-statespace) and [Jeffrey B. Arnold](https://jrnold.github.io/bugs-examples-in-stan/campaign.html) have run versions of this model in R and Stan.

-Instead of R and Stan, we are going to use Turing.jl, a probabilistic programming language that is native to Julia.
+I happen to like using Julia and Turing as well, so we are going to use them.
+Turing.jl is a probabilistic programming language that is native to Julia.
 More information about Turing is available [here](https://turing.ml/dev/).

 ```julia
 # Define model